MLSDev/development-standards/platform/ios/ios.md

 ## Best Practices

 * Create app user interface in Interface Builder, using XIBs or Storyboards.
 Custom UIView creation in a source code files is undesirable.
+Use [tools and frameworks](https://github.com/MLSDev/LoadableViews) to make your views small and reusable
 * Avoid big Storyboards.
 Split Storyboards into smaller ones.
 More than 7-8 ViewControllers in one Storyboard are unacceptable.
 Use Storyboard references in XCode 7 to refactor large storyboards into small ones.
 * Do not let UIViewController subclasses grow to more than 400 lines of code.
 Always try to keep them simple and short, preferably under 100 lines of code.